QuTech-Delft/OpenQL/docs/platform_ccl.rst

 .. figure:: ./qubit_number.png
     :width: 800px
     :align: center
-    :alt: Qubit and edge numbering in the 7 qubits CC-Light Platform
+    :alt: Connection graph with qubit and connection (edge)  numbering in the 7 qubits CC-Light Platform
     :figclass: align-center

-    Qubit and edge numbering in the 7 qubits CC-Light Platform
+    Connection graph with qubit and connection (edge) numbering in the 7 qubits CC-Light Platform

 The ``topology``  section starts with